d4ddyd4rth/VirusTotal/README.md

-# VirusTotal
+# A collection of VirusTotal API scripts.
-Collection of scripts to work with the VirusTotal API.

 ## Search_VirusTotal.py
 `--url`: url to query\